d1mnewz/d1mnewz/README.md

 ### Dimko, Ukrainian charity fund leader

+I run Ukrainian charity fund to help Ukrainian military!

+We have supplied over 1.500.000$ worth of high-tech equipment to the frontlines to help protect freedom in Ukraine against russsian invasion!

-I have created a charity fund in the name of my dog Dzyga - Dzyga's Paw!
+Btw, the charity is named after my dog Dzyga - more specifically, named after her paw - Dzyga's Paw!

 [dzygaspaw.com](dzygaspaw.com)